 2) Don’t enable TRACING unless you need it

 With the Tracing feature, ASP.NET applications’ trace and sequences can be tracked.
-This feature is of great help to the ASP.NET development team to monitor the trace logging.
+This feature is of great help to the .NET development team to monitor the trace logging.

 But, keeping the tracing feature enabled every time, brought some challenges on the top of the table.
 It increases the performance overheads and may unveil the confidential information as well.